GeorgiPenchev77/Love-Detector/README.md

   ### *Installation: Web Application*
   1. Ensure you have *Node.js* and *npm* installed.
 If not, download and install them from [here](https://nodejs.org/en/).
-  2. Navigate to the directory of the project in in your *terminal*.
+  2. Navigate to the directory of the project in your *terminal*.
   3. Run *npm install* in your *terminal* to install all the required dependencies listed in the [package.json](src/Web/package.json) file.

 ## Usage: